wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/3-conditionals-and-loops.md

 ![actions workspace continued](..\media\actions-workspace-continued.png)

 In this case, the loop index is used both to determine the row in which the Process will write, and the contents to be written.
-When this loop is executed, all rows from 2 to 10 will contain the numbers 1-9 in column A.
+When this loop runs, all rows from 2 to 10 will contain the numbers 1-9 in column A.